robho/wt0122-transmitter/README.md

 * When data has been received and properly decoded an antenna symbol flashes on the screen.

-* Minimum temperature the display supports (displays) is -40.0 C
+* The display only shows temperatures between -40.0 C and +70.0 C.